Rackhamn/iot_arch_project1/README.md

 ## Failures and lessons:
 All of our planned features did not make it into the codebase before the final day.
 We did not get the implement a custom mesh network, add discrepancies and automatic logging or database backups...
+We learned a little too late that the SQLite database was not suited for multi-threaded and multi-connection reads and writes at the same time for our development machine (running linux).

 We did get to implement the system in both Python and in C.
 We got to build drivers for LCD display and NFC/RFID readers.
 We got to use the WiFi capability of the Pico W and connect over TCP to multiple handmade servers (C) and a flask server (Python).